-Environmental Science Mission.
-The primary mission of the Environmental Sciences program advance, through both classroom is to instruction and research, the education of students in areas of national and international needs in relation to the environment.
-Our mission is to use an interdisciplinary approach that ensures that students become aware of a wide range of environmental concerns and that a breadth their research includes of environmental understanding beyond the boundaries of a particular discipline.
-The ultimate goal of the program is to prepare students for careers in research, management, government service, teaching, and other areas where they can make productive contributions to the solution of environmental problems.
+Environmental Mission.
+The Science primary mission of the Environmental Sciences program is to advance, through both classroom instruction and research. the education of students in areas of national and international needs in relation to the Our mission is to use an environment. interdisciplinary approach that ensures float students become aware of a wide range of concerns environmental and that their students for careers in research, management, government service, teaching, and other areas where they can make productive contributions to the solution of environmental problems.